Skip to content

 fi

-Disadvantage: Since grep is an external command, the potential for errors and performance issues increases due to different implementations across systems.
+Disadvantage: grep is an external command, which can introduce errors and performance issues (though negligible) due to differing implementations across different operating systems.

 Using [[ ... ]] for regex matching: